rust-lang/book/second-edition/src/ch13-01-closures.md

 different.
 To define structs, enums, or function parameters that use closures, we use generics and trait bounds, as we discussed in Chapter 10.

 The `Fn` traits are provided by the standard library.
-All closures implement one of the traits: `Fn`, `FnMut`, or `FnOnce`.
+All closures implement at least one of the traits: `Fn`, `FnMut`, or `FnOnce`.
 We’ll discuss the difference between these traits in the next section on capturing the environment; in this example, we can use the `Fn` trait.

 We add types to the `Fn` trait bound to represent the types of the parameters and return values the closures must have to match this trait bound.
 In this